The Textbook Character Treatise

 Other cultures may harbor inexplicable prejudices against posthumans of one type that simply don't apply to another.
 Perhaps a world particularly hates degenerates.
 Or has a religious issue with reanimates.
 Or even considers composites an abomination!
 This can cause such hated character types all manner of grief, both during adventures and in their 'off time' while not officially in play.

 Still more games might feature societies that loathe all forms of posthuman beings, whether mutants or mere freaks of science.
-Normals' prejudices are leveled equally at all of those with transnormal powers - and possibly even those who gained their powers through other means.
-This environment tends to make heroism particularly harrowing, much less difficult to justify when the people you protect are out to kill you.
+Normals' prejudices are leveled equally at all transnormal beings - and possibly even those who gained their powers through other means.
+This environment tends to make heroism particularly harrowing, not to mention more less difficult to justify when the people you protect are out to kill you.

 Though that, in and of itself, might make one even more heroic in nature!